 Kawasaki LSI KL5KLUSB101B

-I’ll be doing some experiments with a few of these to see which work best, but any further information please comment!
+I’ll be doing some experiments with a few of these to see which work best, but if you’ve got any further information please comment!

-Incidentally, thus far I’ve been happy with ASIX chips but I’ve not tested them, or the others, in earnest.
+Incidentally, thus far I’ve been happy with ASIX chips.
+That said, I’ve not tested them, or the others, to their limits yet.
+They do seem stable though.